Skip to main content

 A diagram representing a single-agent system.

-Aside from partial autonomy, agentic systems are specialized and can provide more tailored responses than generalized chats with large language models (LLMs) like GPT-4o, Gemini, or Bard.
+Aside from partial autonomy, agentic systems are specialized and can provide more tailored responses than generalized chats with large language models (LLMs) like OpenAI GPT (frontier models), Gemini, or Bard.
 This makes them particularly useful for specific, complex tasks that require a deep understanding of niche topics.

 👥 What Is a Multi-Agent AI System?